 While your health insurance carrier has to pay for your medical expenses, they also have the right to be paid back.
 This is generally referred to as subrogation.

 Keep in mind that you may be entitled to more than medical expense reimbursement.
 Punitive damages such as pain and suffering, emotional distress, lost wages and more are often part of personal injury cases.
 See More

 If a person dies as a result of a car accident, it can become a wrongful death case.
 Spouses, parents, children, siblings and grandparents may have a claim for wrongful death.
 The relationship with the deceased will dictate the priority of the claim.
 The types of damages that can be sought depend on this relationship and can include financial support that a survivor would have received, value of household services that would have been provided by the deceased, loss of companionship, affection, love, care, comfort and society, loss of consortium (sexual relations) for the surviving spouse, as well as funeral and burial expenses.
 See More

-Negligence is the failure to use reasonable care to prevent harm to others.
-A person is negligent if he or she does something that a reasonably careful person would not do in the same situation or fails to do something that a reasonably careful person would do in the same situation.
-We have represented thousands of individuals who have been injured in car accidents due to the negligence of other drivers.
-If you have been injured by another’s negligence, contact our office for a free, no-hassle consultation.
+Negligence is defined as the failure to use reasonable care to prevent harm to others.
+A person is negligent if he or she does something that a reasonably careful person would not do in the same situation.
+They are also considered negligent if they fail to do something that a reasonably careful person would do in the same situation.
+See More